 What's in my social care records?

-If you want to get a copy of that information please follow the below steps:
+If you would like to obtain a copy of any information held, please follow the steps below:

-If you have a social worker, talk to them about seeing your files.
-They will then arrange this.
+If you have a social worker, you may wish to talk to them about seeing your files.
+They can help you to submit a request.

 Or contact: The Information Management Service